-Sweets is the currency of celebrations in India.
+Sweets are the currency of celebrations in India.
 We have a custom of sending sweets to our loved ones whenever there is any good news.
 When a child is born we distribute peda, a sweet made out of condensed milk.
 All the guests at weddings receive a box of sweets as a gift.
-Our festivals invariably involve cooking, eating and distributing sweets and other delicacies.
+Our festivals invariably involve cooking, eating, and distributing sweets and other delicacies.

 I was at the mall the other day checking out a new lens for my camera.
 As Christmas is less than two weeks away, shopping season is in full swing at the mall.
 I saw a number of people with their shopping lists – undoubtedly trying hard to find that perfect gift for their loved ones.
-May be its the Indian in me, but I feel that nothing makes a better gift than some homemade treats!
-What better way to show your love and care than to put your time and effort in cooking something?!
+Maybe it’s the Indian in me, but I feel that nothing makes a better gift than some homemade treats!
+What better way to show your love and care than to put your time and effort into cooking something?!

 Here is a recipe for a simple Jaggery Brittle!
 Use your favorite nuts or seeds, you can’t really go wrong with brittle.
 Brittle also makes a great gift, so it might save you a trip to the mall!